LuciferAsh98/CybersecurityProjects/README.md

 - **🤖 AutomationScripts**: Scripts designed to automate various security tasks, improving efficiency and effectiveness in cybersecurity operations.
 - **🛡️ CustomTools**: Custom-developed tools tailored for specific security tasks, showcasing innovation and problem-solving skills.

+### 🌐 Resources
+- **🛡️ Cybersecurity Resources Repository**: A collection of valuable resources for cybersecurity professionals and enthusiasts.

 ## 🚀 Getting Started

 To get started with any of these projects, simply navigate to the relevant directory and follow the instructions provided in the respective `README.md` files.
 Each project includes detailed documentation on how to set up and use the tools or techniques demonstrated.